aimsbrain/fbmentorship/CONTRIBUTING.md

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

-There are two areas you can contribute to:
+There are two areas to which you can contribute:

 1. As part of your open source training.
-1. Making the overall mentorship content better.
+1. To improve upon the overall mentorship content.

 ## Workflow and Pull Requests

-We actively welcome your pull requests.
+We welcome your pull requests.
+Pull away!

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your own branch from `master`.
-1. If you've added code that should be tested, add tests and make sure the test suite passes.
+1. If you've added code that should be tested, please add tests and make sure they pass on Circle CI.
-1. If you've made documentation fixes, we love you!
+1. If you've worked on or fixed the documentation, we love you!
-1. Ensure tests pass on Circle CI.
+1. If you're unsure how Circle CI fits into the flow or your mentorship, please reach out.

 ## Testing Code Changes

-If you make code changes, we expect you to detail how you tested the changes when your submit the pull request.
+If you make code changes, please detail your tests and what they are when your submit the pull request.

 You can send a link to a [JSFiddle](https://jsfiddle.net/) where you show a working test.
 Here's an example fiddle showing [sum functionality](https://jsfiddle.net/caabernathy/5mz4qusa/).

 If you add new functionality, we expect you to add a new test in the `js/__tests__` folder.
 These are [Jest](http://facebook.github.io/jest/) tests.
 See existing tests as examples.

-If you're not familiar with Jest, and/or you aren't ready to install it, just add a test anyway.
+If you're not familiar with Jest, and/or you aren't ready to install it, please add a test anyway.
 The continuous integration tests (via Circle CI) will run to check this.
-If your tests fail, the PR will not be accepted.
+If your tests fail, your pull request (or PR) will not be accepted.

-Alternatively, you can set up Jest and get brownie points for mentioning in the pull request that you've run the local test suite.
+Want some brownie points?
+Learn about Jest and mention this in your PR that you've run the local test suite.

 **Jest testing setup**